7 nights starting from

 OUR VIEW ON THE HOTEL

-We chose this hotel over several cheaper options as its small size, rural location close to the start of the walks and excellent food make it the best choice in the area.
+We chose this hotel over several cheaper options as its small size, rural location and excellent food make it the best choice in the area.
 Tullio has stayed at the hotel with small groups many times and rates it extremely highly for its comfort, service and cuisine.

 The holiday exceeded our expectations.
 Hotel and staff were outstanding, Tullio was very attentive, informative and good company.
 The itinerary was varied and very interesting.
 Minor criticisms: It would have been better on some days to coordinate eating arrangements between the hotel and excursions.
 Evening meals at the hotel were always delicious and substantial.
 On some days the lunch provided was larger than expected and a smaller evening meal would have been more appropriate.
 It was hard to properly appreciate two wine tasting events on one day which was a shame as so much effort had been taken to prepare them for us.

 Review by Wilding who travelled 05-November-2019

 Two suggestions for further improvement: 1.
 One seven course meal per day is enough; two can be too much of a good thing.
 It would be better for the other meal to be a lighter snack / buffet / pizza.
 2. Likewise two wine tastings on the same day seems curious scheduling.
 Why not have the hotel wine tasting on day 2, which would be a good ice-breaker for the group, and help them decide what to order during the rest of the week.
 The second tasting could be a day or two later, when we have all recovered.
 But overall an excellent and very enjoyable week, meeting real Sicilians, including Tullio's family at his house.
 So much better than standard tourist destinations.